 This special content series is made possible by The HISTORY Channel®.
 Watch the incredible stories behind iconic brands, entrepreneurs, and rivalries that drove groundbreaking innovation.
 Don’t miss the Memorial Day premieres of the documentary series, The Food That Built America at 8/7c followed by The Titans That Built America at 9/8c.

 Wing On Wo opened its doors in 1890.
 It nearly closed them for good a few years ago.
-That’s when the founder’s great-great-granddaughter, Mei Lum, started thinking about her ’s legacy — and how much its survival depended upon her.
+That’s when the founder’s great-great-granddaughter, Mei Lum, started thinking about her family’s legacy — and how much its survival depended upon her.

 Lum wanted the shop to stay open — and realized she had the power to do it.
 “Letting go of Wing On Wo would be something very deeply sad for our family and our Chinatown community,” she says.
 She took over as the owner that year.